jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 Hint: You can safely ignore other warnings (other mentioned problems).
 In the unlikely case something is wrong in general --- please contact us.

-Now, go back to your browser: https://localhost:8080/?auto_refresh=true  You should see this:
+Now, go back to your browser: https://localhost:8080/?auto_refresh=true  You should see something similar to this:

 ![jenkins_done](https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/remote_lab_jobs.png)